Onuchin-Artem/PapersIRead/Factorization Machines with libFM.md

 Motivation
 ==========

-Let's take a look at typical process of improving machine learning system.
+Let's take a look at a typical process of improving machine learning systems.
-Usually, there is a general supervised learning algorithm, for example SVM depolyed to production.
+Usually, there is a general supervised learning algorithm, for example SVM, depolyed to production.
 And a lot of efforts are usually put into feature engineering - process of converting raw data into real values matrix.
-According anoter great paper  feature engineering is the key in machine learning.
+According another great paper  feature engineering is the key in machine learning.
 And if you think you can find that feature engineering is really powerfull technique: you don't have to change model to imrove it - it means you don't have to rewrite the whole system; you always can incomporate new data source into existing model through feature engineering.

 On the other hand in recomendation systems domain, very specialized unsupervised models like matrix factorization are widely used.
 These models are really great in analyzing hidden interactions between categorical features - e.g. users and movies in movies recomendation system.